Consulting, Advice & Strategy

 Uniquely skilled in communicating scientific research in actionable and accessible terms, Phillippa brings 12 years of experience and insights from psychology, behaviour change, and evidence-based practice to drive social change and measurable benefits for business and society.

 emotionally intelligent cartoons

 Research shows that children’s media can be a powerful source of influence on young viewers’ emotional intelligence, creating more positive attitudes towards their themselves and others.

 In 2018, Dove announced a partnership with Cartoon Network’s Steven Universe to tackle low body confidence and self-esteem issues in young people through animation and song.
-This revolutionary partnership will come to life in a series of six cartoon short films over the next two years, directed by Steven Universe creator Rebecca Sugar.
+This revolutionary partnership will come to life in a series of six cartoon short films, a music video, and an e-book , directed by Steven Universe creator Rebecca Sugar.
 A global pop culture phenomenon, the show is recognised for its overall themes of inclusivity, empathy and relatability.

 Girl Guide GLOBAL Badge Program FOR BODY CONFIDENCE

 The World Association for Girl Guides and Girl Scouts (WAGGGS) is the largest youth organisation for girls in the world.
 In collaboration with the Dove Self-Esteem Project, WAGGGS, and the Body Project Collaborative, Phillippa co-created an evidence-based non-formal education badge program, Free Being Me.
 The program is designed to improve body image among girls aged 7-14 by encouraging them to speak out against restrictive appearance ideals.

 Loved by girls and leaders for its relevance, fun approach, and strong social impact, the program has gone viral, reaching over 3.5 million young people in 139 countries.

 Free Being Me has been presented at the UN Commission on the Status of Women in New York annually since 2015.

 TRANSPORT FOR LONDON ADVERTISING POLICY